krahulreddy/Search/README.md

 ### Elasticsearch
 Download and run elasticsearch from [here](https://www.elastic.co/downloads/elasticsearch).
 Version 7.6.2 is used in this project.

+The elasticsearch python client is used in the suggestion API.
+The client can be installed using

+    pip3 install elasticsearch

 To start the elasticsearch server, run

     path/to/elasticsearch-7.6.2/bin/elasticsearch